It’s that inevitable time of year again, where, whether we like it or not, another mate will bite the dust and get himself hitched.

-While we advise you take the bellow rules for crashing weddings with a grain of salt, they don't all have to apply to actually crashing a random wedding.
-You'll find a few gems here that can be called upon for those weddings you actually are invited to.
+While we advise you to take the bellow rules for crashing weddings with a grain of salt, they don’t all have to apply to actually crashing a random wedding.
+You’ll find a few gems here that can be called upon for those weddings you actually are invited to.
 Enjoy lads.

 Rule #1 – Never leave a fellow Crasher behind.
 Crashers take care of their own.

 Rule #2 – Never use your real name.

 Rule #4 – No one goes home alone.

 Rule #5 – Never let a girl get between you and a fellow Crasher.

 Rule #6 – Do not sit in the corner and sulk.
 It draws attention in a negative way.
 Draw attention to yourself, but on your own terms.